marcobarrasso1/Attention_Is_All_You_Need/README.md

 ## Encoding
 For the text encoding i used the Open Ai's [tiktoken]([path/to/file](https://github.com/openai/tiktoken?tab=readme-ov-file)) BPE tokenizer which has a vocabulary size of 50257 tokens unlike the paper where they used a vocabulary of 32K tokens.
 The encodings code can be found inside the [utils](utils) directory.

-For the encoding procedure we use the following command from the utils directory:
+For the encoding procedure we run the following command from the utils directory:

 ```
 python tokenization.py